JReal2/LLM-RAG-Agent-Tutorial/README.md

    ```

 ## For media art
+If you're interested in media art, refer to the below link.
 The repository includes examples to experiment with generative media art.</br>
 - [Gen AI for Media Art](https://github.com/mac999/llm-media-art-demo)
 In addition, you can find Text-to-3D model tool the below link.
 - [Text-to-3D model code](https://github.com/mac999/blender-llm-addin): Using Open-Source Models with Blender for AI-Assisted 3D Modeling: Comparative Study with OpenAI GPT